drerickromero/drerickromero_website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Nanofabrication support and development for clients
+        * Develop nanofabrication processes for clients
-        * Procurement of laboratory supplies and equipment set-up and maintenance
+        * Characterize and test....

   - title: Chief Investigator
     company: The University of Queensland